THOMASELOVE/500-classes-2024/class08/README.md

 - Several students went with the twang ATT weights, and those that provided rationales gave me the impression that they didn't have a good understanding of the effective sample sizes
 - Other problems: forgetting to exponentiate and misinterpreting the results, calculating ATE instead of ATT, forgetting to use quasibinomial family

+## Rosenbaum Chapter 7 discussion

+Natural Experiments, Discontinuities and Instruments

+- Bits and Pieces of Random Assignment in an Otherwise Biased World
+    - "Nature has its own lotteries"
+- Nature's Natural Experiments
+    - The Genes of Siblings (Vaidya et al. on Graves' disease)
+    - Hypothetical Siblings
+    - "A natural experiment is an attempt to avoid bias in treatment assignment by finding some natural setting in which treatments are nearly randomized."
+- Discontinuity Designs (Thislethwaite and Campbell) as Natural Experiments
+    - Assignment to treatment ends and assignment to control begins abruptly.
+Let's look at moments just before/after the "door slams shut."
+    - DiNardo and Lee on the effect of unionization on wages
+- Paul Holland's randomized encouragement experiment
+    - What is the effect of encouragement? (randomized)
+    - What is the effect of doing what you were encouraged to do? (trickier)
+- Instrumental Variables and the Complier Average Causal Effect
+    - Angrist, Imbens and Rubin set out five main characteristics/assumptions of a solid instrument
+    - "We cannot recognize a complier when we see one."

 ## Additional readings about instruments (and instruments vs. propensity scores) from our [Sources page](https://github.com/THOMASELOVE/500-sources) include:

 These should help you build on what you read about in Rosenbaum, Chapter 7, a bit.